 Provide it with a pot that allows for sufficient airflow.
 Proper drainage is also key as excess water needs to be able to drain quickly.
 So drainage holes in the bottom are a must.

-Many growers are using plastic pots and are also putting holes into the side of the pot for better airflow.
-In addition, a transparent plastic pot can be used as this enables to check the roots regularly without having to disturb the plant.
+In addition, a transparent plastic pot can be used to check the roots regularly without disturbing the plant.